Alexandra Elbakyan: Controversies

 Elbakyan was in conflict with the liberal, pro-Western wing of the Russian scientific community.
 According to her interview, she was attacked on the Internet by 'science popularizers' who supported liberal views that led to the shutdown of Sci-Hub in Russia in 2017 for a few days.
 In particular, Elbakyan was strongly critical of the former Dynasty Foundation (shut down in 2015) and its associated figures.
 She believes that the foundation was politicized, tied to Russia's liberal opposition, and fit the legal definition of a "foreign agent".
 Dynasty's founder, in her opinion, financed researchers whose political views agreed with its own.
 Elbakyan states that after she began to investigate the foundation's activities and published her findings online, she became the target of a cyberharassment campaign by Dynasty's supporters.

-In December 2019, The Washington Post reported that Elbakyan was under investigation by the US Justice Department for suspected ties to Russia's military intelligence arm, the GRU, to steal U.S. military secrets from defense contractors.
-Elbakyan has denied this, saying that Sci-Hub "is not in any way directly affiliated with Russian or some other country's intelligence," but noting that "of course, there could be some indirect help.
+In December 2019, The Washington Post reported that Elbakyan was under investigation by the US Justice Department for suspected ties to Russia's military intelligence arm — the GRU — to steal U.S. military secrets from defense contractors.
+Elbakyan has denied this, saying that Sci-Hub "...is not in any way directly affiliated with Russian or some other country's intelligence," but noting that "...of course, there could be some indirect help.
 The same as with donations, anyone can send them; they are completely anonymous, so I do not know who exactly is donating to Sci-Hub.
 There could be some help that I'm simply unaware of.
-I can only add that I write all of Sci-Hub code and design myself and I'm doing the server's configuration."
+I can only add that I write all of Sci-Hub code [sic] and design myself and I'm doing the server's configuration."

 On May 8, 2021, Elbakyan tweeted that the FBI had served a subpoena to Apple seeking her iCloud data.
 The tweet included a screengrab of the notice from Apple.
 The tweet was retweeted by Edward Snowden, who commented: "Members of Congress should be making calls about this.
 Journalists should be asking the White House and DOJ questions.
 The founder of Sci-hub — unquestionably one of the most important sites for academics in the world — should not be subject to persecution for their work."